amol-patil/cocoon/README.md

     *   `npm run format`
 7.  **Build:** `npm run make` (creates distributable in `app/out`)

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more details on code style and pull requests.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.